Listening Across the Cosmic Time: Standard Sirens from Ground- and Space-Based Missions in the Next Decade: Methods

 To simulate a catalog of detected BBH events, we begin by generating a population of BBH with specified component masses and redshifts.
 We then use the publicly available \texttt{GWMockCat} package \cite{Farah_2023}, following the methods used in \cite{Farah_2025}, to apply LVK O5 selection effects and produce realistic parameter estimation posteriors.

 We assume the BBH rate evolves as Eq.~\ref{eq:spectral_redshiftdist} with parameters $\{\alpha_z, \beta_z, z_p\} = \{1.0, 3.4, 2.4\}$, as inferred in \cite{GWTC3population}.
 For the primary mass distribution, we adopt a \texttt{Mass-peak+Power-law} (Eq.~\ref{eq:spectral_massdist}) model where we fix $\{m_{\rm min}, m_{\rm max}, f_p\} = \{10 M_{\odot}, 78 M_{\odot}, 0.05\}$ \cite{GWTC3population}.
 We allow other primary mass distribution hyper-parameters to evolve in redshift following Eq. \ref{eq:sigmoid_evolution}.
 We consider three evolution scenarios: \begin{enumerate} \item \texttt{Mass-peak only}: $\left\{\mu_{m,0},\mu_{m,z}, \bar{z}_{\mu}, \Delta_{z,\mu},\sigma_{m,0},\sigma_{m,z}, \bar{z}_{\sigma}, \Delta_{z,\sigma}\right\} = \{30 \mbox{M}_{\odot}, 15 \mbox{M}_{\odot}, 3, 1.5,$ $ 7, 5, 3, 1.5\}$ for the evolution of the \texttt{Mass-peak} only;\\ \item \texttt{Power-law only}: $\left\{\alpha_{m,0}, \alpha_{m,z}, \bar{z}_{m}, \Delta_{z,m}\right\}=\left\{-2.7, -3.5, 3, 1.5\right\}$ for the evolution of the \texttt{Power-law} component only;\\ \item \texttt{Peak+Power-law}: the combination of (i) and (ii) for the combined evolution of \texttt{Power-law} and \texttt{Mass-peak} components. \end{enumerate} For each scenario, the hyper-parameter values at redshift zero are based on \cite{GWTC3population}.
 In contrast, the hyper-parameters governing redshift evolution are not informed by specific astrophysical predictions.
 They are instead chosen to represent illustrative deviations from the local population, allowing us to assess the robustness of cosmological inference under a generic redshift evolution model.
 Since the primary goal of this study is to evaluate the potential impact of redshift evolution on spectral siren measurements, we adopt these values without asserting that they reflect the real underlying population.
-The secondary mass for each BBH is assigned by drawing a mass ratio $q = m_2/m_1$ from a uniform distribution over the interval $[0, 1]$.
+The secondary mass for each BBH is assigned by drawing a mass ratio $q = m_2/m_1$ from a uniform distribution over the interval $[0, 1]$, assumed to be independent of redshift.
+As a result, the redshift evolution of the secondary mass follows directly from the evolution of the primary mass.